TOURNAMENT

 For both the individual competition and the final black belt celebration, candidates will need the following:

-2. If the candidate is competing in sparring and / or weapons at the tournament, they will need appropriate equipment for those events.
-Sparring gear will NOT be needed during the final portion of the test on Saturday evening.
+2. If the candidate is competing in sparring and weapons at the tournament, they will need appropriate equipment for those events.
+Sparring gear and weapons will NOT be needed during the final portion of the test on Saturday afternoon.

 3. For officiating at the tournament, candidates should wear white long sleeved button down shirts, black slacks, a red tie, and black dress shoes).